MARITIMES MAVEN

 Treasure Hunters

 The island is full of treasures and treasure hunters.
-Susan & I met Isla Griffin, a young entrepreneur at her roadside “Lemonade, Freezies, and Seaglass” stand.
+Susan and I met Isla Griffin, a young entrepreneur at her roadside “Lemonade, Freezies, and Seaglass” stand.
 She told me she’s been collecting “since she was two.”
-We shared fond seaglass stories, and both Susan & I went away with a freezie each and a handful of new seaglass treasures.
+We shared fond seaglass stories, and both Susan and I went away with a freezie each and a handful of new seaglass treasures.

 Dark Harbour